spring-projects/spring-framework/CONTRIBUTING.md

 1. Explain your use case.
 What led you to submit this change?
 Why were existing mechanisms in the framework insufficient?
 Make a case that this is a general-purpose problem and that yours is a general-purpose solution, etc.
-1. Add any additional information and ask questions; start a conversation, or continue one from JIRA
+1. Add any additional information and ask questions; start a conversation or continue one from JIRA
 1. Mention the JIRA issue ID
 1. Also mention that you have submitted the CLA as described above